 Increase Website Conversion: Learn What Prospects Want Without Asking

 The ultimate goal of your website and subsequently your internet marketing effort is to steer visitors towards some form of action that will bring them closer to a sale.
-This call to action could be online, such as request a quote, or offline, like a request to contact you over the phone.
+This call to action could be online, such as to request a quote, or offline, as a request to contact you over the phone.
 Because you can’t interact with all potential customers at the exact time they visit you online, your website must be optimized to do so.
 The question for most marketers is how do I do that?

 While the answer to this question has multiple parts, a key component to a successful internet marketing effort intended to drive website leads is learning what prospects want by “listening” to their requests.
 Visitors who use your website’s internal search box are in essence “asking” for assistance.
 By monitoring common requests, you have the opportunity to turn this insight into future interactions, and potentially ongoing sales.

 Viewing what people type into your website’s search box is analog to listening to prospects in person, or observing their behaviors for revealing and important nuances to help fine-tune your sales approach.
 Data collected from internal site search can help you to understand visitor behaviors and in turn, increase your conversion rates.

 Your website’s search box collects what visitors type in, whether they be full questions, “do you sell XYZ products?” or single words, XYZ’s “product name”.
 What visitors type in your search box expresses the collective needs and interests of potential customers in their own words – which is extremely valuable to use verbatim where appropriate throughout the site.
 This additional insight, coupled with what you already know about your market, could help you increase your website conversion and even sales – whether visitors are able to buy something on your site or not.